13 best movie lines you didn’t know were improvised

 “Here’s Johnny!”
 (The Shining 1980)

 Jack Nicholson’s performance in The Shining was infamously Method.
-During the scene where his character Jack Torrance uses an axe to break through a bathroom door, he ad-libbed the now-famous line, probably while deep in character.
+During the scene where his character Jack Torrance uses an axe to break through a bathroom door, he ad-libbed the now-famous line.

 Nicholson lived in an asylum for several months in order to get in character.
 The influence comes through, not only in his delivery but thanks to the off-kilter pop culture reference the line draws from.
 He is referencing Johnny Carson who, when hosting The Tonight Show, would announce his entrance with the same line.